gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "It was a spoon," Kulbinder corrected.
 "And it was more than 'almost'."

 And just like that the rhythm of the meal took shape.
-Sergeant Dorbu had a seemingly inexhaustible supply of stories about his foolishness, clumsiness, or bad choices.
+Sergeant Dorbu had a seemingly inexhaustible supply of stories about his own foolishness, clumsiness, or bad choices.
 Indy asked just enough questions to keep the stories coming, while Kulbinder's dry comments provoked protests of innocence and occasional snorts of laughter.
 As she table a tray bearing grilled slabs of cheese, fried onions, and boiled potatoes, Noxy realized with a start that she was actually enjoying herself.
 The mood was only slightly dampened by the tiger sniffing at the cheese and then saying thank you, but it would probably upset his digestion, he would hunt in the forest after the storm was over.

 Conversation became more serious after the dishes were cleared.
-The soldiers had been fighting almost constantly since they had declared for the rebels.
-"Or getting to a fight, or getting away from one, or trying to get enough food in our bellies to keep us fighting," Sergeant Dorbu added.
+The soldiers had been on the move almost constantly since they had taken Learned Shudarga's side.
+"Getting to a fight, or getting away from one, or trying to get enough food in our bellies to keep us fighting---that's mostly what being a soldier is about, not the fighting itself," Sergeant Dorbu sighed.

 "So why did you chose her side?"
 Indy asked as she splashed some dark mountain *rak* into a glass and passed it to him.
 Catching Noxy's eye, she poured a thimbleworth into another glass and handed it to her daughter.
 The pungent fumes tingled in Noxy's nose as she tasted it gingerly.

-Sergeant Dorbu rolled his glass between his hands as if to warm them.
+Sergeant Dorbu rolled his glass between his hands to warm it.
 "My family used to have land.
-Not much---really just a big farm with a couple of tenants to work it---but it was enough to keep us.
-Then one of our neighbors decided he wanted it.
-She honeyed up the local *tralpa*, promised him a slice of the takings, and..."
+Not much---a couple of hundred apple trees and some corn---but it was enough to keep us.
+Then one of our neighbors decided she wanted to build a mill, and, well, we were on the other side of the stream she had her eye on, so she honeyed up the local *tralpa*, promised him a slice of the takings, and..."
 He spread his hands.
 "By the time we got to court, she'd rented all the laws that would have saved us.
 We had a week to clear out after living their all our lives."

 "That must have been horrible," Indy said sympathetically.

 "It is foolishness," Kulbinder rumbled.
-"The law in Thind is not something to be borrowed for money like a bullock.
+"The law in Thind is not something one rents like a bullock for plowing.
 There are rules for each station, and that is that."

 "But then how does the king raise money?"
 Noxy asked.

 Kulbinder blinked slowly.
-"The emperor takes what he needs when he needs it.
-It is...simpler."
+"He takes what tradition dictates, no more and no less.
+It is much simpler."

 "Simpler *and* fairer," Sergeant Dorbu added with a quiet intensity that hadn't been there a moment earlier.
-"And that's what the princess wants.
+"And that's what we want---something simple and fair.
 Laws should be there for everyone, all the time, not just for whoever has the most money on the day of a trial.
 And if that means a bunch of royals have to work for a living instead of renting out laws some king gave their great-great-grands way back when, that's fine by me."
 He drained his glass in one quick gulp.
-When her mother did the same, Noxy held her breath and swallowed the last of her own *rak*.
+When her mother did the same, Noxy held her breath and swallowed her own *rak*.

 The thick black liquid felt like fiery smoke as it went down her throat.
 She clenched her jaw, but a strangled cough managed to escape.
 "And that's enough